IRIS: A Real-World Benchmark for Inverse Recovery and Identification of Physical Dynamic Systems from Monocular Video: Ground-Truth Measurement Protocol

-\textbf{Limitations.} Fitted parameters carry tracker and model error.
-For large oscillation angles ($\theta_0 = 90^\circ$), the small-angle approximation in the linear-ODE fit is less accurate, and the reported $\zeta$ should be interpreted as \emph{effective} damping under the linearised model.
+\textbf{Limitations.} Fitted parameters carry the error of the tracker and the fit model.
+For large oscillation angles ($\theta_0 = 90^\circ$), the small-angle approximation used in the linear-ODE fit is less accurate, and the reported $\zeta$ should be interpreted as the \emph{effective} damping under the linearised model.
+We do not propagate tracking noise uncertainty into the final GT value; this is noted as a limitation and flagged in any per-setting identifiability discussion.